 Expense type #2: Unknown unknowns

-“Unknown unknowns”, which are the types of expenses that emergency funds are truly designed for, are situations that take us completely by surprise.
+“Unknown unknowns” are situations that take us completely by surprise.
+These are the types of expenses that emergency funds are truly designed for.
 We don’t know when they will happen, how much they’ll cost or even what they will be until they’ve happened.
 For example, a family member could suddenly fall ill and you need time away from work in order to care for them.
 Hopefully, you’ll never experience an unknown unknown, but if you do, the knowledge that you have an emergency fund to cover additional expenses will undoubtedly help to ease a stressful situation.

 Expense type #3: Underestimated known unknowns